benchristel/mydocs/recipes/quinoa-black-bean-chili.md

 4. Add the beans, let them get warm.
 5. Add the corn, and turn off the heat once it's cooked.
 6. Add the quinoa to the chili.
+7. Turn off the heat and add the cooked sausage bits.
+Don't let them boil, or they'll get tough.

 ## Notes